 You may see the paste squeeze out the sides when you roll.
 This is normal.
 It dries clear so just wipe away any excess with a damp cloth or wet paper towel.

 IMPORTANT: For the best results, wait for 15-20 minutes to dry before the next step.

 Now, brush one coat of Mod Podge on top of the paper, on the front side of the frame.

 Let dry a little, then, if you choose, do another coat.
 (See Mod Podge Rocks on YouTube for great video tutorials.)

 Attaching the Ribbon and Clip

 6 Your frame is complete.
-Pop a photo in the clip and mount onto your easel.
+Pop a photo in the clip and mount it onto your easel.

 I hope you enjoy this project.
-If you have any questions, just leave them in the comment box below.
+Certainly, if you have any questions, leave them in the comment box below.
 I am happy to help!☺️

 Please let me know if you make this DIY frame or any project from the blog.
-You can tag me @bebraveandbloom or use #bebraveandbloominspiration.
+Tag me @bebraveandbloom or use #bebraveandbloominspiration.
 I love to hear what you are making.

 Thanks for visiting!